-Product variations are products that are similar and only differ in color, size, material, pattern, gender or age group.
+Product variations are similar products and differ in color, size, material, pattern, gender, or age group.

 If you have browsed Google Shopping, you might have noticed that certain products have options available in the form of a select dropdown.
 Unfortunately, these will not always be available to you.
 Currently, as of writing, only Apparel products can have options inside Google Shopping.
 However, Google has mentioned that it plans to integrate this feature in the future for other product types.
 Therefore, products outside of the apparel category will be listed as normal.

 |2||id1||my title – blue||my description||id1|

 When adding colors, you can have one primary color and up to two accents.
 For example, if you have brown shoes with a grey accent.
 You would add the following identifiers separated with a / (Brown/ Grey).

 - You can add up to 3 colors

 - The forward slash / in an XML data feed must be replaced with a html entity /

 <g:color>Brawn / Grey</g:color>

 - Header : color

 - Item Row value : Grey